bhatti/PlexServices/README.md

 "com.plexobject.bugger.model.User"}]
 ```

-### JavaWS support
+### JaxWS/JaxRS annotations support
-PlexServices allows you to import existing JavaWS based services and export them as services to be deployed with web server or JMS server.
+PlexServices allows you to import existing JaxWS based services and export them as services to be deployed with web server or JMS server.
 For example, let's assume you have an existing service such as:
 ```java
 import javax.jws.WebService;
 import javax.ws.rs.FormParam;